sdzentner/hello-world/_pages/resume.md

 [timeline]
 [event_group_title icon="bookmark-empty" text="WORK HISTORY"]
 [event current="current" date="April 2018 - Current" title="Program Manager" sub_title="Microsoft (Strong-Bridge Consulting"]
 <p class="p1">Reports to the CSE Communications Director.
-Leads team of 4 vendors to plan and execute the organization’s communications</p>
+Leads team of 4 vendors to plan and execute the organization’s communications strategy.
-<p class="p1">strategy.
 Developed an overarching brand strategy for DecodedShow.com and the Microsoft Developer Blog.
-Guided the</p>
-<p class="p1">expansion of the CSE brand pyramid with Decoded Chats, a new in-production vlog that will fill the content gap between the</p>
-<p class="p1">Decoded Show and the Developer Blog.
-Worked with outside vendors to develop written &amp; video assets aligned with One</p>
-<p class="p1">Microsoft for outside publication.
-Currently working to simplify the code story process and leading a site migration and redesign</p>
-<p class="p1">of the Developer Blog.</p>
+Guided the expansion of the CSE brand pyramid with Decoded Chats, a new in-production vlog that will fill the content gap between the Decoded Show and the Developer Blog.
+Worked with outside vendors to develop written &amp; video assets aligned with One Microsoft for outside publication.
+Currently working to simplify the code story process and leading a site migration and redesign of the Developer Blog.</p>
 [/event]

 [event date="Sept 2017 - May 2018" title="Financial Analyst" sub_title="Crown Bioscience (Strong-Bridge Consulting"]